Nuclear C*-algebras: 99 problems: Finding loops of automorphisms

-While we expect that the loops given by the gauge action define a $\mathbb Z^2$ direct summand of the fundamental group (and we would welcome a proof) it is unclear where the remaining four generators come from.
-Dadarlat's proof does not shed much light on this problem.
 In the spirit of the results of Mitscher and Spielberg (\cite{MitscherSpielberg:TAMS}) described in the previous section, a potential approach to finding the other generators is to produce a groupoid (or some other dynamical/geometric object) whose {$C^*$}-algebra is isomorphic to $A_\theta \otimes \mathcal O_\infty$ (via a non-constructive isomorphism coming from classification), where one can see the extra loops of automorphisms in the underlying groupoid.
+We would expect this to be easier in the Kirchberg setting, where, for example, one could look for generators in Cuntz-Krieger models, compared with the stably finite setting where the presently available range of groupoid models is less extensive.